 Interested in activism?
 Feminism?
 Social Justice?
 Diversity?
 Building Community?

-WRACtivists engage in projects which range from the serious to the light-hearted.
-Past, current and future projects include: Get Out the Vote campaigns, Red Flag Campaign (dating violence awareness), diversity discussion series, Fun Friday gatherings (including Crafternoons), an activist training weekend with the Wellstone Institute, Take Back the Night, positive body image activism, and more!
-Training for WRACtivists!
-Is held twice a year; near the beginning of the fall and spring semesters of the academic year (usually early September/early February).
+WRACtivists engage in social justice projects which range from the serious to the light-hearted.
+Past, current and future projects include: Get Out the Vote campaigns, dating violence awareness, diversity discussion series, Fun Friday gatherings (including Crafternoons), activist training workshops, Take Back the Night, positive body image activism, and more!
+Training for WRACtivists is held twice a year; near the beginning of the fall and spring semesters of the academic year (usually early September/early February).

 Participants connect with the community and impact the lives of young women!